 New treadmills have their speeds calibrated at manufacture.
 They do this using the belt and measuring the distance covered divided by a certain time.
 This gives the speed.
 Sometimes as treadmills age or are not as good quality.
 Then the speed may be slightly off especially when you start covering long distances.
 You probably wouldn't even notice it.

 This is not something for 95% of treadmill users to worry about.
 Elite runners may need to worry that their treadmill levels are not accurate.
 Professional runners will run on treadmills using speed workouts.
-Such as fartlek or interval workouts which help increase your normal running speed.
+They'll use fartlek or interval workouts which help increase your normal running speed.
 These are perfect for the treadmill and, while speed accuracy is important, they train using the feeling of intensity more so.

 If you're a beginner or just trying to lose weight don't worry about the speed you're going.
 To benefit you most run slow and long for the best results as long as your doctor allows.
 Speed is universal but not something to be concerned with, don't compare yourself to other people, just try and beat yourself week after week if that's what you want.

-If you're training for a race or you're at that stage where you want to run faster, then I will say the same.
+If you're training for your first race or you're at that stage where you want to run faster, then I will say the same.
 Don't worry about the accuracy of speed specifically, just that you're getting faster in your normal runs.
 This should be the aim.
 In summary, treadmill speeds are universal but they're not that important for most runners unless you want to win your next race.